intel-analytics/ipex-llm/ppml/README.md

 1. Disable attestation

-    To disable attestation service, you should configure spark-driver-template.yaml and spark-executor-template.yaml to set `ATTESTATION` value to `false`.
+    If you do not need the attestation, you can disable the attestation service.
+You should configure spark-driver-template.yaml and spark-executor-template.yaml to set `ATTESTATION` value to `false`.
 By default, the attestation service is disabled.
     ``` yaml
     apiVersion: v1
     kind: Pod